Football at the 1956 Spartakiad of the Peoples of the USSR

 The football tournament at the 1956 Spartakiad of Peoples of the USSR was a preparatory competition for the Soviet Union national football team for the upcoming 1956 Summer Olympics.
 The competition took place on August 2 – 16, 1956 as part of the Spartakiad of Peoples of the USSR.
+The Soviet team has already qualified for the Olympic tournament by winning a play-off match up against Israel national football team earlier in July 1956 (Association football at the 1956 Summer Olympics – Men's qualification).
+The Soviet team competed under the name of the Moscow city team.

+Before the tournament, on 16 July 1956 Karelo-Finnish Soviet Socialist Republic was annexed by the Russian SFSR by changing its status from a union republic to an autonomous republic of the Russian SFSR.
+Nonetheless, the team of the Karelo-Finnish SSR was still participating at the tournament.